Skip to content

 MDX() function

-• cubeName - the cube name to retrieve data from
+• cubeName – The name of the IBM Planning Analytics cube from which to retrieve data.

 Dynamic rows and columns